Syrian army seizes strategic town near capital

 "The disaster has struck, the army entered Otaiba.
 The regime has managed to turn off the weapons tap," a fighter from the town told Reuters via Skype.

-"The price of a bullet will go from 50 Syrian pounds to 1,000 Syrian pounds (6.5 pounds) now, but we must pay and retake it.
+"The price of a bullet will go from 50 Syrian pounds to 1,000 Syrian pounds ($10) now, but we must pay and retake it.
 It's the main if not the only route."

 Rebels said they pulled out of Otaiba, a gateway to the eastern rural suburbs of Damascus known as al-Ghouta, in the early hours after more than 37 days of fighting in which they accused the government of using chemical weapons against them twice.